 The quality of your most recent night’s sleep

-How much sleep are you able to get when you have a baby in bed with you?
-Do you or your spouse wake up often throughout the night because of the baby’s crying?
+How much sleep can you get when you have a baby in bed with you?
+Do you or your spouse wake up often at night because of the baby’s crying?
 Alternatively, are you receiving the quantity of sleep that you require?
-When considering whether it’s time to put your kid to sleep in a crib, ask yourself those questions.
+Ask yourself those questions when considering whether it’s time to put your kid to sleep in a crib.

 How to Transition Your Baby From Bassinet to Crib